microsoft/sample-app-aoai-chatGPT/README_azd.md

 1. Run `azd auth login` to login to your Azure account.
 1. Run `azd up` to provision Azure resources and deploy this sample to those resources.
 This also runs a script to build the search index based on files in the `./data` folder.
+    * For the target location, the regions that currently support the models used in this sample are **East US** or **South Central US**.
+For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.
     > NOTE: It may take a minute for the application to be fully deployed.
 If you see a "Python Developer" welcome screen, then wait a minute and refresh the page.